Norwayne Historic District: Dorsey Community Center

 The Dorsey Community Center (originally the management office for the subdivision) is located at the southwest corner of Dorsey Road and Grand Traverse Road.
 It is a one-story structure built of beige brick with a flat roof.
 Large single-light casement windows are located on each side of the building.
 The interior includes office space, a conference room, and a large multi-purpose room.

 Fire station

 The subdivision originally had a fire station located just behind the Dorsey Community Center.
 The station had a single bay, a kitchen, dayroom, sleeping quarters, and bathroom.
 The station was demolished and replaced with another station at a different location in the 1980s.

 Norwayne Community Church

 The Norwayne Community Church is located at the southeast corner of Grand Traverse Street and Dorsey Road, atop a small but prominent rise.
 It is a two-story T-shaped structure built from block, with a gabled roof and a small square belfry.
 The entrance is in the middle of the front facade under the gable, with eight steps leading to a brick porch.
 Tall windows line the side elevations.
-The church has been painted brown.
+The church has been painted beige.